 The sealed tank puff loss overflow result shall be calculated according to paragraph 7.1. of this Annex and recorded.

 6.6.1.8.3.
-There shall be no change in weight of the auxiliary canister or the result of the SHED measurement, within the tolerance of ± 0.5 gram.
+There shall be no change in weight of the additional carbon canister when testing according to paragraph 6.6.1.8.1. or the result of the SHED measurement when testing according to paragraph 6.6.1.8.2. within the tolerance of ± 0.5 gram.

 6.6.1.9.
 Soak

-After completing puff loss loading, the vehicle shall be soaked at 23 ±2 °C for 6 to 36 hours to stabilise the vehicle temperature.
+After completing puff loss loading the vehicle carbon canister shall be replaced with a dummy carbon canister (of the same specification as the original but not necessarily aged), the vehicle shall then be soaked at 23 ±2 °C for 6 to 36 hours to stabilise the vehicle temperature.

 6.6.1.9.1.
 REESS charge

-For OVC-HEVs, the REESS shall be fully charged according to the charging requirements described in paragraph 2.2.3. of Appendix 4 to Annex 8 to UN GTR No.15 during the soaking described in paragraph 6.6.1.9. of this Annex.
+For OVC-HEVs, the REESS shall be fully charged in accordance with the charging requirements described in paragraph 2.2.3. of Appendix 4 to Annex 8 to UN GTR No.15 during the soaking described in paragraph 6.6.1.9. of this Annex.

 6.6.1.10.
 Fuel drain and refill

-The fuel tank of the vehicle shall be drained and refilled up to 40 ±2 per cent of the tank's nominal capacity with reference fuel at a temperature of 18 °C ±2 °C.
+The fuel tank of the vehicle shall be drained and filled up to 40 ±2 per cent of the tank's nominal capacity with reference fuel at a temperature of 18 °C ±2 °C.

 6.6.1.11.
 Soak